rapid7/insightconnect-plugins/plugins/rapid7_intsights/help.md

 #### Rescan Indicator

-This action is used to force an indicator scan in Intsights TIP system.
+This action is used to force an indicator scan in Threat Command TIP system.

 ##### Input